FreshRSS/FreshRSS/docs/en/contributing.md

-## Join us on the mailing lists

-Do you want to ask us some questions?
-Do you want to discuss with us?
-Don't hesitate to subscribe to our mailing lists!

-* The first mailing is destined to generic information, it should be adapted to users.
-[Join mailing@freshrss.org](https://freshrss.org/mailman/listinfo/mailing).
-* The second mailing is mainly for developers.
-[Join dev@freshrss.org](https://freshrss.org/mailman/listinfo/dev)

 ## Report a bug

 Have you found a bug?
 Don't panic, here are some steps to report it with ease: